 - Dividend Income: You hold a share of a company whenever to invest in stocks.
 The company earns profits after tax for its shareholders.
 The company has the option either to distribute a small part of such earnings or to retain that part as well.
 Well, it depends on the projections of the company.
 If a company has future plans of expansion & it can earn more than the normal return through such expansion, it will not distribute the said amount as a dividend.
 On the other hand, it may distribute the same to shareholders.
 Such income is normally consistent in nature.
 Dividends are normally paid annually.

 - Capital Gains Income: Dividend income is when the company distributes its part of earnings.
 Capital gain is when you decide to sell the holding shares in the market.
-The difference between the buy price & sell price is called as a capital gain.
+The difference between the buy price & sell price is called a capital gain.
 It can be manifold.
 The quantum of capital gain depends on the period of hold & the attributes of the stock.
-Quality stocks rises manifold in 2-3 years.
-However, the investor is required to pay tax such as capital gain.
-In case the stocks are sold within 12 months from the date of purchase, it is short-term capital gain otherwise it is long-term capital gain.
+Quality stocks rise manifold in 2-3 years.
+However, the investor is required to pay taxes such as capital gain.
+In case the stocks are sold within 12 months from the date of purchase, it is a short-term capital gain otherwise it is long-term capital gain.
 Short term capital gain attracts a higher rate of tax as compared to long-term capital gain.

 - Returns from Bonds: When you purchase a bond, you have actually lent your money to the seller or issuer of the bond for a certain period of time.
-The easiest way of earning money is through to hold the bond till its maturity & to enjoy capital gain as well as in-between cash flows from the bond.
+The easiest way of earning money is to hold the bond till its maturity & to enjoy capital gain as well as in-between cash flows from the bond.
 However, you may choose to sell the stock in the middle of the maturity period observing the higher selling price.